useperform/perform/docs/base-bundle/index.rst

 ===========

-The *PeformBaseBundle* is the core of Perform, and gives you various tools to build applications rapdily:
+The *PeformBaseBundle* is the core of Perform, and gives you various tools to build applications rapidly:

-* User management and logins
+* Modular user interface based on bootstrap 4
-* A highly configurable CRUD foundation for managing content
+* Highly configurable CRUD foundation for managing database entities
 * Filters to categorise types of content
 * Actions to run different operations on content

 .. toctree::
    :maxdepth: 2

+   ./ui/index
    ./users
    ./admins
    ./types